By: Tony Traficante, ISDA Contributing Editor

 Maria was born August 31, 1870, in the town of Chiaravalle, Le Marche, Italia, to parents Alessandro and Renilde Stoppani-Montessori.
 It was not until Maria was 7 years old that Italy permitted females to attend public schools.
 Up until then, fathers and the Catholic Church decided the educational needs of Italian women.
 And, as it was, Maria’s father did not favor her attending public school, let alone the higher educational institutions.
 But headstrong Maria, “Con una testa dura” was not about to capitulate to the educational limitations imposed on Italian women, by Italian men.

-Maria’s determination to get an education began when she was 13 years old when she enrolled in an all-boys technical school, where she had hoped to start her training as an Engineer.
+Maria’s determination to get an education began at age 13 when she enrolled in an all-boys technical school, where she had hoped to start her training as an Engineer.

 She was not an extraordinary student, but did well in the sciences, especially with mathematics.
 However, by the time Maria completed the secondary level of schools, she decided she wanted to be a medical doctor.